zdravkov/kendo-docs/api/javascript/ui/timepicker.md

 ##### readonly `Boolean`

-The argument, which defines whether the timepicker should be readonly or editable.
+The argument, which defines whether the TimePicker should be readonly or editable.

 #### Example - make TimePicker widget readonly